Congratulations to our newly elected School Council members:

-We raised £237.48 for Red Nose Day.
+We raised £191.81 for the Macmillan Cake Sale.
 Thank you to everybody for your donations.
-The 'wear red' day was a great success and children enjoyed buying red noses.
+The cake sale was a great success and we all enjoyed buying the delicious treats you had donated.
 Thank you to the school council for organising this event.

 •A school council represents the views of all pupils.
 It gives children the opportunity to make their voices heard and feel part of the whole school community.